 Protecting your Business and Workers During the Coronavirus Outbreak

-All ACI certifications and trainings through May 12 are postponed and plan to be rescheduled for a later date.
-Go to the registration page to view upcoming certifications.
-At this time, we are planning to reschedule these certifications and we will communicate those dates when we have more information.
+All ACI certifications and trainings through May 12 were postponed and rescheduled for later dates.
+Go to the registration page to view upcoming certifications and scheduling policies.
 If you have any questions regarding how these changes may impact you or your employees please contact JT Mesite (720-272-6592) or Emma Dolan (720-297-9902).

 In confirmation with ACI, waiver of the expiration will be allowed on a temporary and individual basis as needed.
 ACI believes the Examiner of Record (EOR)/Specifier is the proper individual to review a technician’s credentials and determine if a waiver is warranted/appropriate on a temporary basis.
 This can then be documented in the project files along with an explanation referencing recertification difficulties due to COVID-19 disruptions.